dtklumpp/toolodex/README.md

 6. Edit a Tool page -  Similar nav above as above.
 This page will populate form that is basically identical to the Add a Tool page, but will be pre-populated with the selected tool's information.
 Included on this page will be a global delete button, which will completely remove the tool from the database (and recursively remove from all categories of which it is a part).
 If a user clicks the delete button, a pop-up alert will ask the user to confirm that they want to delete the Tool.
 Upon confirmation, only then will the tool actually be deleted.

+7. Tool Index (Manage Tools) Page - Similar nav bar.
+This age will list all Tools created by the user, regardless of Category.
+Tools will be listed alphabetically by name.
+User can click on a tool's name and it will open a new tab in the browser, navigate to that tool's link.
+To the side of the tool's name will be similar pencil and trash bin buttons that will allow the user to edit or delete a tool.
+A click on the edit button will redirect to Edit a Tool page, while a click on the delete button will throw an identical alert and ask the user to confirm that they want to delete the tool.
+Delete on this page will be global, therefore removing the Tool from all Categories to which it belonged.

 Models and Properties:
 1. User (Stretch Goal):